- Important information

 An additional coprocessor-specific operation code; set to zero if not used. |

-.
+MRC2.
 Returns the value of the specified

 coprocessor register.
-The parameters coproc
+The parameters coproc, opcode_1, CRn, CRm, and

-instruction and must therefore be constants.This intrinsic function requires an ARMv5T architecture or higher for ARM mode, or ARMv6T2 or higher for Thumb mode.
+opcode_2 will be encoded in the MRC2 instruction and must therefore be constants.This intrinsic function requires an ARMv5T architecture or higher for ARM mode, or ARMv6T2 or higher for Thumb mode.

 Miscellaneous